JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-This stage includes a operating system verification and uses the help of a jenkins plugin [Cucumber Report](https://plugins.jenkins.io/cucumber-reports/) to publish the Cucumber Tests report.
+This stage includes an operating system verification and uses the help of a jenkins plugin [Cucumber Report](https://plugins.jenkins.io/cucumber-reports/) to publish the Cucumber Tests report.

 This was the best option because with the publishHTML published a blank page.

 **One of the tasks requested in this project too, was that the image for docker container should be published in docker hub.**

-For that we need to create a docker hub account and after we made the login we need to follow the following steps:
+For that we need to create a docker hub account, and after we made the login we need to follow the following steps:

 - Click in our username on the right top corner and select the option '**_Account Settings_**' and then click at '**_Security_**' in the sidebar.